ecodallaluna/back2bake/_posts/2018-5-1-Italian-Cheesecake.md

 ![Simple Italian Cheesecake](https://raw.githubusercontent.com/ecodallaluna/back2bake/master/images/2018/IMG_20180501_1.jpg)

 This is a simple cheesecake recipe that uses ricotta cheese and mascarpone cheese in even parts.
 The result is a fresh and lighter taste compared to the classic American Cheesecake made with processed soft cheese.
-The original recipe is from my friend [@maddarenna](https://www.instagram.com/maddarenna/), I just added few little alterations to adapt to my taste.
+The original recipe is from my friend [@maddarenna](https://www.instagram.com/maddarenna/), I just added few little alterations to adapt it to my taste.

 This recipe can be easily modified to make more sophisticated cakes.
-Please check the final paragraph of this post for tasty versions.
+Please check the final paragraph of this post for tasty alternatives.
 Just be sure to collect in advance the different ingredients and calculate extra time for the making.

 ### Ingredients